-New Green Revolutioners To the Editor:
+New Green Revolutioners

 We have fallen in love with the Green Revolution - we find it inspiring as well as full of practical advice.
 For the next year or two we will practice organic farming, earthworm propagation and just living under rugged conditions at our studio.
 Then we hope to go to Canada and permanently homestead.
 The Green Revolution will be indispensable to us.
-Please send copies to friends' addresses we are enclosing.-Marty & Marcia Pagan, 627 Eastwood Way, Mill Valley, Calif.
+Please send copies to friends' addresses we are enclosing.-Marty & Marcia Pagan, 627 Eastwood Way, Mill Valley,

-News from New Zealand To the Editor:
+News from New Zealand

 We are writing a book, Green Mountain Homestead, of which "A Lady Named Jess" is a chapter.
 Know any publisher who would like to see the manuscript?
 This is our story of finding and developing a self-sufficient homestead on an abandoned farm in Vermont. . . .
-We are greatly in-terested in Time magazine's report of the hippies, which said several agricultural communes had sprung up-especially on the west coast-along with a certain amount of drug taking with it.
+We are greatly interested in Time magazine's report of the hippies, which said several agricultural communes had sprung up-especially on the west coast-along with a certain amount of drug taking with it.
 This is exciting if true.
-Sounds as if they are practicing a good many of our ideas - Robert F. Stowell, Diamond Harbor, N. Z.
+Sounds as if they are practicing a good many of our ideas. - Robert F. Stowell, Diamond Harbor, N. Z.

-Nudism and Delinquency To the Editor:
+Nudism and Delinquency

-Did you see the item in National Observer (Aug.
+Did vou see the item in National Observer (Aug.
 4) saying that not one of the 23,000 youngsters in our nation who have been raised as nudists has ever been known to have had a police record?
-Nudists held a national convention in August at Granger, (continued on page 4)
+Nudists held a national convention in August at Granger,

+(continued on page 4)